SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Evaluation Metrics

 \textbf{Definition Formula}

 Note: $TP$ is the number of True Positives, $FP$ is the number of False Positives.
-The parameters are set as $\lambda=0.6$ and $\Gamma=6$ based on a pilot study, as shown in Table 4, to ensure that any hallucinated or incorrect option leads to a final score lower than the most conservative, correct partial answer.
+The parameters are set as $\lambda=0.6$ and $\Gamma=6$ based on a pilot study to ensure that any hallucinated or incorrect option leads to a final score lower than the most conservative, correct partial answer.